Maine’s top gambling regulator on paid leave following tweets

 AUGUSTA, Maine (AP) - Maine’s top gambling regulator has been placed on paid administrative leave following tweets posted from his personal account about women and a white nationalist group, spokesperson for the state’s Department of Public Safety said Tuesday.

 Milt Champion, executive director of the Gambling Control Unit, was placed on leave May 17 because of the tweets, Lt.
-Thomas Pickering, spokesperson for the Maine Department of Public Safety, wrote in an email to The Associated Press.
+Thomas Pickering, of the Maine Department of Public Safety, wrote in an email to The Associated Press.

 Champion’s case is “pending a review that is being conducted by the Bureau of Human Resources,” Pickering wrote.
 “Given that this is an ongoing, personnel-related matter, the department is unable to comment further.”